MicrosoftDocs/dynamics-365-fraud-protection/content/azure-apps-portal-powershell.md

 # Create Azure AD apps in Azure Portal or PowerShell

-You can create Microsoft Azure Active Directory (Azure AD) apps within Microsoft Dynamics 365 Fraud Protection (Fraud Protection) on the Real-time APIs page.
+You can create Microsoft Azure Active Directory apps within Microsoft Dynamics 365 Fraud Protection on the Real-time APIs page.
 For reference, see [Integrate Dynamics 365 Fraud Protection real-time APIs](integrate-real-time-api.md).
 If you want to set them up directly in the Azure portal, follow these steps to create an Azure AD app registration.

 ## Create an Azure AD app registration in the Azure portal